 Essentially, things I really care about.
 This is not a pleasant cross to bear, let me tell you, gentle reader. :0 I have never taken medication to deal with anxiety, nor do I plan to.
 So I do what I can to mitigate my worrying.

 In thinking about my New Years resolutions, one of them is actually to worry less.
 The instant I start to worry about something, I tell myself to put it right out of my mind.
 There I go, talking to myself again, but there you have it.
 It helps.
-Cristina and I talked about picking one word to embody our 2014, and I chose:
+I picked one word to embody my 2014, and I chose:

 Just so you know what you're dealing with here.
 I need to relax more.
 It is my one word for what I need to do more this year.

 So.
 The fact that I logged into my dental insurance online system yesterday to check on my periodontal surgery claim (because, you know, I didn't want to *call* ;-)), and saw the following:

 ...and didn't have an immediate heart attack?
 Well, I think this means that I'm making progress.

 The first thing that popped into my mind was: "I'M NOT GOING TO PANIC!!!!"
 See what a good girl I was?
 I was panicking as I told myself that, but no matter.
 My intentions were pure.